ENG498-JCDD/Team3/src/index.md

 ## Case Scenario

-You are a policymaker trying to understand who receives SNAP benefits in Wake County and how policies impact people facing food insecurity in your area.
-What sorts of local policies and/or supplemental assistance could you provide Wake County residents?
+A group of data professionals want to learn who is receiving SNAP benefits in Wake County, and how SNAP program policy changes have affected residents facing food insecurity, so they can present this information to local policymakers and make a case for them to advocate for increased funding to SNAP (and/or community-based relief initiatives).

 ## About the Data